TharunBalaji2004/android-ci-cd/README.md

 * Functional Testing
 * Build signed APK
 * Build signed AAB
-* Deploy in Google Play Store
+* Deploy app using Google Play Console

 ### 1. Functional Testing

-> *Functional testing for Android applications involves testing the application's functionality to ensure that it meets the desired requirements and behaves correctly.
-It also covers app UI testing, Navigation testing, Performance and Compatability Testing*
+> Functional testing for Android applications involves testing the application's functionality to ensure that it meets the desired requirements and behaves correctly.
+It also covers app UI testing, Navigation testing, Performance and Compatability Testing

 To perform functional testing for Android applications, you can use various tools and frameworks, such as Espresso, UI Automator, Appium, and Robolectric.
 These tools assist in automating the testing process and provide features for simulating user interactions, capturing test results, and generating reports.
 Also considering real-world scenarios and user workflows to ensure the application meets user expectations and delivers a positive user experience.